 The Honor and Discipline Committee passed several changes to its procedural bylaws and committee practices on Monday through a vote.
-The committee increased the necessary number of members present to hold a hearing from five to six, added a required statement of confidentiality for members to sign before hearings, and mandated that committee members consult the senior associate dean of students if they plan to study away.
+The committee increased the necessary number of members present to hold a hearing from five to six, included language in the bylaws describing the statement of confidentiality, and mandated that committee members consult the senior associate dean of students if they plan to study away.

-The committee’s bylaws previously stated that a minimum of five students must be present to hold a hearing — a policy in direct conflict with the honor code, which requires three quarters of the committee’s eight students to be present.
-In September, a Record investigation found several other discrepancies between the committee’s bylaws and the honor code.
+The committee’s bylaws previously stated that a minimum of five students must be present to hold a hearing — a policy in conflict with the honor code that students sign at the beginning of the year, which requires three quarters of the committee’s eight students to be present.
+In September, a Record investigation found another discrepancy between the committee’s bylaws and the honor code.
 The bylaws — which were first passed in May 2023 — stated that the committee could use a simple majority, rather than the three-quarters majority demanded by the honor code, to recommend a sanction, leading to harsher penalties for multiple students found responsible for violating the honor code.
+After the mistake was found, the committee amended the bylaws to be in line with the honor code in spring 2024.

 “There wasn’t any explicit catalyst,” Sidders said.
 “Harper and I realized these three things should maybe be added, so we drafted language and sent everything out for a vote.”